open-telemetry/community/governance-charter.md

 inaccurate and not represent the entire community.
 An exception form will be provided for people who have contributed to the project but may not meet these criteria.
-Exception eligibility applications will be approved by the Governance committee by a simple majority vote.
+Exception eligibility applications will be approved by the Governance Committee by a simple majority vote.
 The exception process will be used as data points for refining the criteria for the future.

 The Governance Committee commits to redefine these criteria around a more robust